SoftUni-Internal/interactive-content/EN/02-Text-Processing/01-Strings.md

 [/code-editor]
 [task-description]
 ## Description
-Write a function that receives a string and prints all the characters on separate lines.
+Write a function that receives a string and prints its characters on separate lines.

 # Example
   | **Input** | **Output** |